Prepare multidimensional pollution data

 - In the Contents pane, drag the World Terrain Reference layer above the PM25_EmergingHotSpotAnalysis layer.

-- Zoom to the SE Asia bookmark.
+- On the ribbon, under the Map tab, click Bookmarks and zoom to the SE Asia bookmark.

 - Look at the Emerging Hot Spot Analysis results in Southeast Asia.

 Large areas of Pakistan, India, China, and other countries are hot spots of PM 2.5.
 The most common trends are Persistent Hot Spot and Intensifying Hot Spot.